pulumi/docs/content/docs/reference/pkg/azure-nextgen/streamanalytics/output.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const output = new azure_nextgen.streamanalytics.latest.Output("output", {
+const output = new azure_nextgen.streamanalytics.Output("output", {
     datasource: {
         propertyColumns: [
             "column1",